 If you have already inspected and improved your attic insulation, but your home is still drafty and uncomfortable, you may need to contact a professional contractor to install insulation in your walls.

-5. Upgrade Your Thermostat or Learn How to Use It
+5. Upgrade Your Thermostat and Learn How to Use It

-Buying and installing a programmable thermostat isn’t enough.
+But installing a programmable thermostat isn’t enough.
 You actually have to strategically program it to get the benefits from it.
 When you at home, consider programming the thermostat to about 78°F (26°C) and about 10° higher when you are away.
-According to the U.S. Department of Energy, you can save about 1% on your cooling costs for each degree set above 78°F if the period is 8-hours long.
+According to the U.S. Department of Energy,you can save about 1% on your cooling costs for each degree set above 78°F if the period is 8-hours long.

 When choosing the placement for your thermostat, avoid inaccurate readings by making sure your thermostat is away from direct heat sources, windows, vents, and not too far from the center of the house.